taisei-project/taisei/doc/MATH.rst

 The important piece here is the ``aim * offset`` inside the ``move()`` block.
 Being able to multiply complex numbers by each other means "procedurally" generating danmaku patterns becomes much easier.
-Multiplying two complex numbers together like this means their **polar coordinates** are multiplied, and in the case of something like ``cdir(M_PI/180 * rng_sreal())``, you can add "predictable randomization" to your patterns without having to wrangle with cumbersome vector matricies.
-You can modify the original direction of "shoot directly at the player" of ``aim`` with an additional ``offset`` angle.
+Multiplying two complex numbers together like this means adding their angles,  and in the case of something like ``cdir(M_PI/180 * rng_sreal())``, you can quickly do rotations in your patterns without handling cumbersome matrices.
+In this case, we add some random scattering to the original direction of "shoot directly at the player" contained in ``aim`` with an additional ``offset`` angle.

-Additionally, the C programming language has a very robust support for handling complex numbers, whereas the support for things like vector matricies isn't as available or pleasant to use.
+Additionally, the C programming language has a very robust support for handling complex numbers, whereas the support for things like vectors and matricies isn't as available or pleasant to use.

 With a bit of extra initial setup, you end up with code that's much easier to maintain and understand.

-Further Reading
-'''''''''''''''

-While Taisei doesn't use them, a more advanced form of these complex numbers, called `quaternions <https://en.wikipedia.org/wiki/Quaternion>`__, are used in 3D games and programming very extensively in most major 3D engines.
-Hopefully this helps solidify that complex numbers aren't some special thing that Taisei invented or repurposed, and are applicable in many other scenarios when it comes to game programming and design.